stevengharris/SplitView/README.md

 ## History

+### Version 3.1

+* Add onDrag modifier to be able to monitor and respond to splitter movement.
+Update README accordingly.

 ### Version 3.0

 * Incompatible change from Version 2 to change from an extensive set of View modifiers to explicit use of Split, HSplit, and VSplit.
 Most of the previous version's `split` View modifiers have been removed in this version.